Improving Speaker Assignment in Speaker-Attributed ASR for Real Meeting Applications: Experimental settings

 \subsubsection{AMI meeting corpus}

 We conducted fine-tuning and testing on the AMI corpus, which consists of approximately 100~h of multiple distant microphone (MDM) recordings with 3 to 5 speakers.
-In this paper, the VAD module takes all 8 MDM channels as inputs, while the SA-ASR module takes only the first MDM channel.
+In this paper, the VAD module takes the DAS beamformed signal obtained from 8 MDM channels as input, while the SA-ASR module takes only the first MDM channel.
 We assessed three alternative segmentation methods.
 The first method, following \cite{cui2023}, involves fixed-sized segmentation with a chunk size of 5~s and a 2~s hop size, followed by adjusting the start/end times to non-overlapped word boundaries as described in Section \ref{subsubsec:fixed}.
 The second method, following \cite{kanda2021large, yang2023simulating}, involves segmenting based on ground-truth silence/non-speech positions between utterances: we extracted segments for all speakers from the ground-truth speaker and utterance boundary annotations, merged overlapped segments, and discarded the resulting segments which were longer than 100~s.

 The third segmentation method described in Section~\ref{subsec:processing} uses VAD to extract the segments.
 We fused adjacent segments based on silence duration thresholds of 0.1, 0.3, 0.5, 0.7, and 0.9~s, resulting in datasets with different numbers of segments and different average segment lengths.
 Table~\ref{table:joint} provides the statistics and average lengths for the training set under all segmentation methods.